Cabecera_GeoIntern

 We are particularly interested in helping you to develop your science communication skills.
 Whatever your chosen career later on, learning how best to present your views on science and your work will stand you in good stead, and we believe learning to communicate science to the general public is vital so research is not limited just to papers and conferences.

-Weeks 1 and 2 of GeoIntern will be dedicated to SciComm training to learn the latest practical skills in science communication; an introduction to the dramatic volcanology of the Canary Islands through a series of technical and field trips and training for the collaborative research work you will participate in during weeks 3 and 4.
+Weeks 1 and 2 of GeoIntern will be dedicated to SciComm training to learn the latest practical skills in science communication, an introduction to the dramatic volcanology of the Canary Islands through a series of technical and field trips and training alongside IGN, Spanish National Geographic institute who are responsible for volcanic monitoring in Spain, in preparation for collaborative research work you will participate in during weeks 3 and 4.

 Recognition and networking